New York and Harlem Railroad: Operation and control

 As in other early railroads, the dominant propulsion in the railroad's early years was horse power.
-In 1837, steam engines were introduced, but their use was limited to areas outside of the heavily settled parts of the city, which was then north of 23rd Street.
+In 1837, steam engines were introduced, but their use was limited to areas outside of the heavily settled parts of the city, which was then south of 23rd Street.

 The New York City Common Council passed an ordinance on December 27, 1854, to take effect in 18 months, barring the NY&H from using steam power south of 42nd Street, due to complaints by persons whose property abutted the right-of-way.
 Before that, the steam locomotives had run to 32nd Street.
 When the ordinance took effect, the NY&H had not done anything.
 After much debate, including an injunction issued preventing the city from enforcing the ordinance, the courts struck down the injunction on July 30, 1858.

 In 1864, the railroad was purchased by Cornelius Vanderbilt, who consolidated it five years later with the Hudson River Railroad to form the New York Central and Hudson River Railroad: a precursor of the much larger New York Central Railroad.

 On July 2, 1870, horsecars started to run not only to the 34th Street Ferry but to 73rd Street via Madison Avenue.
 These trains ran through the Murray Hill Tunnel and turned west on 42nd before going north on Madison (northbound cars used Vanderbilt Avenue to 44th Street).
 The line was soon extended to 86th Street and then to Harlem.

 On April 1, 1873, the NY&H leased its freight lines to the New York Central and Hudson River Railroad, but the horsecar line south of Grand Central remained separate.
 This eventually became the New York Central Railroad and then part of Penn Central and Conrail.
 Metro-North Railroad took over the line in 1983.

 The first electric streetcar open to passengers in New York City, a Julien electric traction car, was run on September 17, 1888 on the line to 86th Street.
 The line went back to using horses for a time, but switched to a "below-grade third rail" (commonly called a "conduit") in 1897.
 On July 1, 1896, the Metropolitan Street Railway leased the streetcar lines.